 - Preheat oven to 350 degrees, with the oven rack in the center position.

-- Dump the coconut almond crust into the glass pie pan.
+4. Dump the coconut almond crust into the glass pie pan.
 Gently spread the crumbs to make an even layer, and to come up the side of the pan about ½”.
-Once the crumbs are even, press the crumbs in with firm pressure using a cup measure.
-You may need to brush the bottom of the cup measure with coconut oil to make sure the crumb mixture doesn’t stick.
+Once the crumbs are even, press the crumbs in with firm pressure using a measuring cup.
+You may need to brush the bottom of the cup with coconut oil to make sure the crumb mixture doesn’t stick.

 5. Bake the crust for 12 – 14 minutes, or until lightly golden brown.
 Remove the crust, and allow to cool on the counter until it is not hot anymore, then transfer to the freezer for 15 minutes to cool completely.

 6. While the crust is cooling in the freezer, make the chocolate filling.
 Combine all ingredients in a food processor, and blend until the mixture is smooth without any lumps, about 2 -4 minutes.
 You will need to scrape down the bowl a couple of times.